This section explains what you should do if one of your officers becomes disqualified under the Charities Act 2005.

 Sometimes officers become disqualified after they have been certified.
 For example, an officer may become bankrupt.

-In this situation the charity must choose one of three options:
+In this situation you must choose one of three options:

 - Ask for the charity to be allowed to remain on the Register with the disqualified officer in place.

 - Ask us to remove the charity from the Register.